AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Speeding Ticket Impacts Your Insurance in Ohio

-Insurance costs Before a speeding ticket After a speeding ticket Percentage difference
+Insurance costs Before a speeding ticket After a speeding ticket Percentage change

 Expect higher auto insurance rates the more miles per hour (mph) over the speed limit you were driving or if you have multiple points on your driver’s license.
-Car insurance companies determine rates based on your driving history, among other factors, so as long as speeding tickets stay on your driving record, as well as any moving violation, expect to pay more for insurance.
+Car insurance companies determine rates based on your driving history, among other factors, so as long as speeding tickets or any moving violation stay on your driving record, expect to pay more for insurance.

 How Drivers With a Speeding Ticket Can Find Cheap Insurance

-With a speeding ticket on your record, insurance companies will designate you a high-risk driver.
-As a result, they’ll charge you higher rates than someone with a clean driving record.
-However, you can keep costs as low as possible in a few ways.
+Insurance companies will designate you as a high-risk driver if you have a speeding ticket on your record.
+They’ll also charge you higher rates than someone with a clean driving record.
+You can keep costs as low as possible in a few ways.

 Get Minimum Coverage